stars-and-signs/stars-and-signs/docs/core_rules/05-traits.md

 ## **Compelling Traits**

-A protagonist may compel a Trait to regain 1 Hope.
+A protagonist may compel a Trait to clear 1 filled Hope slot.
 To compel a Trait, a protagonist must take an Action or make a choice that significantly complicates their situation.
 The complication must be meaningful enough to merit Fallout from the referee and the Trait must reasonably justify the complication.

 ## **Creating Traits**